Recall Studio

 There can be use cases when you want certain queries to fall back to a different algorithm than the default Global algorithm.
 For instance, at the Global level, you have Category precision mode, but you want the query “tops” to use the Text Match precision mode.

-Query override rules can be used for accomplishing such use cases.
+Query override rules can be used to accomplish such use cases.
 Query overrides take precedence over Global algorithm rules.

 1999